 1. SEO friendliness

 This should be the very first feature to be under your radar since eCommerce platforms with built-in SEO features are your best bet to rank high on search engines.
 And when you do select a platform offering SEO features, make sure that you make your website as interactive as you can to engage your visitors, including getting your own unique domain name.
-Here are some steps you can follow to find an SEO friendly eCommerce platform.

 2. Product Management System